-When it comes to growing (or even just sustaining) your real estate business in this highly-competitive housing market, there's simply no substitute for a solid and reliable source of real estate leads to work off of.
-So in this blog, we're going to briefly discuss something that often gets glossed over... and that is the point at which a standard lead becomes a real estate lead.
-If you're wondering what the difference is or even if the difference seems fairly obvious to you... read on.
+When it comes to growing (or even just sustaining) your real estate business in this highly-competitive housing market, there's simply no substitute for a solid and reliable source of home sellers to work off of.
+So in this blog, we're going to briefly discuss something that often gets glossed over... what are they?
 You might be surprised.

 In real estate, not all leads are the sameThe first thing you should recognize is that not all leads are the same.
-While you can get generic "leads" from nearly any source (friends or family looking to buy or sell, referrals from past clients, social networks and so on), pre-qualified or "vetted" real estate leads require a bit of forethought, work and time to cultivate.
-But these qualified leads, true real estate leads, can result in more numerous listings (exponentially so over time).
+While you can get generic "leads" from nearly any source (friends or family looking to buy or sell, referrals from past clients, social networks and so on), pre-qualified or "vetted" homeowners require a bit of forethought, work and time to cultivate.
+But these qualified homeowners can result in more numerous listings (exponentially so over time).
 This is where you'll hear the term "farming" and frankly, the name fits the task quite well.
 Farming is all about establishing relationships, maintaining those relationships over time, and being the first one in their door when they start to show interest in listing their home.

 So, where do you get real estate leads?Curious as to how you find leads, maintain a weekly-basis of communication for years (en mass), then identify the ones that are most likely to list (sometimes months before THEY do)?
 It's called predictive analytics and our solution is standing by in your exclusive territory right now.
 We'll show you, but it's going to require you taking 30 minutes right now and scheduling a free walkthrough with one of our strategists.
 See what technology is doing to empower agents like you across the country.
 Take control of your real estate lead generation.
 Check out offrs.com today at...